-3. The variables and data
+3. The Variables and Data

 The definition of salary is related to academic positions.
-We first need to analyse the differences in wages to reclassify academic roles in a European vision and to possibly standardize a single classification model (see you table 1).
+We first need to analyse the differences in wages to reclassify academic roles in a European vision and to possibly standardize a single classification model (see Table 1).